carpentries/instructor-training/episodes/05-memory.md

 >>
 >{: .solution}
 {: .challenge}

+In the framework of cognitive load, some additional predictions can be made.

+One example is work by Mayer and colleagues on the *[split-attention effect][wikipedia-split-attention]*.
+Linguistic and visual input are processed by different parts of the human brain, and linguistic and visual memories are stored separately as well.
+This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain cannot help but check that it is getting the same information on both channels.
+Discrepancies between these channels increase cognitive load and decrease learning.
+Learning is therefore more effective when information that is being presented simultaneously in two different channels is redundant, rather than different.

+For our workshops, this means the instructor should say out loud commands as they type them on the screen while engaging learners in [participatory live coding]({{ page.root }}/14-live/).

 ## Summary
 The process of learning is constrained by the limits of short-term memory.
 In order to move